 A firewall is a network security device that monitors incoming and outgoing network traffic and decides whether to allow or block specific traffic based on a defined set of security rules.

-Firewalls have been a first line of defence in network security for over 25 years.
+Firewalls have been a first line of defense in network security for over 25 years.
 They establish a barrier between secured and controlled internal networks that can be trusted and untrusted outside networks, such as the Internet.

 A firewall can be hardware, software, or both.